Gaurav Chopra: Career

-In 2003, Chopra appeared in the Tamil film Ottran, and in 2004 he had an appearance in the TV serial Saara Akaash and Karma on Star Plus.
+In 2003, Chopra appeared in the Tamil film Ottran, and in 2004 he had an appearance in the TV serial Saara Akaash and Karma – Koi Aa Rahaa Hai Waqt Badalney on Star Plus.
 In 2006, acted in American film Blood Diamond, he was also a contestant in the reality TV dance show Nach Baliye 2, and in 2008 he participated in the first season of another dance show, Zara Nachke Dikha.
 In 2006, he also acted in the Hollywood movie Blood Diamond, and played Samay Khurana on Aisa Des Hai Mera.
 He played the grey character of Raghuvendra Pratap Rathore on the Colors TV soap opera Uttaran, and won the Colors Golden Petal Awards-Most Dumdar Personality in the year 2012 for this role.
 He was seen in the gangster film Rangdari, which was released in April 2013.

 In April 2016, he participated in the Georgian edition of international dance reality show Dancing with the Stars, where he was chosen as a cultural ambassador.

 After a sudden exit after 6 weeks, it was revealed that he left the show because of a prior commitment.

 Later in 2016 he participated in the 10th season of Bigg Boss and was evicted on 1 January 2017.
 In 2018, he played the role of a casanova in ALT Balaji's web series, Fourplay.
+Since May 2025, he portrayed Professor Rajveer Shastri in Sony SAB's Pushpa Impossible after a five year television hiatus.

 Personal life

-Chopra married his longtime girlfriend, Hitisha Cheranda, on 19 February 2018 in a private ceremony.
+Chopra married Hitisha Cheranda, on 19 February 2018 in a private ceremony.
 They became parents of a boy in 2020.